REFUGE. RESISTANCE. RESILIENCE.

 3 Jewels Yoga Sangha nurtures and supports spiritual learning and resilience through a collaborative and contemplative practice.

-Through our sitting meditation, we draw upon the healing power of silence and breath to develop the practice of skillful self-inquiry and awareness that gives rise to insight and understanding.
+Through our sitting meditation, we draw upon the healing power of silence and breath to develop the practice of skillful self-inquiry, awareness and discernment that gives rise to insight and understanding.

 HOW + WHERE WE PRACTICE